-Computation of Machine Hour Rate
+Calculating the Machine Hour Rate

-What is Machine Hour Rate?
+What Is Machine Hour Rate?

-Why do we need for Computation of Machine Hour Rate?
+Why Calculate the Machine Hour Rate?

-This basis for recovery of overhead is adopted in those industrial concerns where most of the work is carried on with the help of machines and as such most of the factory expenses are caused by machine operations.
+This basis for the recovery of overheads is adopted in industrial concerns where most of the work is driven by machines.
+In these companies, most of the factory expenses result from machine operations.

 (i) Base Period

 A base period is taken for every machine to compute the machine hour rate.
 This base period is the period for which the hourly rate is to be computed (it may be a year, quarter, month, or week).